If you're a Pension Scheme Administrator (PSA), find out how to identify all the members of your contracted-out pension schemes.

 |April 2016 to April 2046||GMP Checker (limited HMRC Support)|

 Scheme reconciliation information

-You can request contributions and earnings information to carry out GMP reconciliation and this information will be provided by the Contracted-Out Contributions/Earnings Information Service (COCIS).
-However, your request for earnings information and the response from HMRC will be managed via your Shared Workspace e-room.
+You can also request contributions and earnings information to carry out GMP reconciliation, but HMRC will manage them via your Shared Workspace e-room.

 - membership categories are determined by the members’ status at the date the data is produced